wasiejen/Free-Snap-Tap/README.md

 Each line represents one Tap Group, and each key is to be separated by a comma and can have 1 or more keys in it. (e.g. `1, 2, 3, 4` or `left_shift, left_control, alt` or just `v` would also be possible)
 Key Replacements only accepts 2 keys.
 Aliases is everything with more than 2 keys as a Key_Group.

 String representation or vk-codes (virtual keyboard codes—list in py file) can also be used.
+Usable string representations for key files can be found in the py file int the vk_code_dict under # Dictionary mapping strings and keys to their VK codes.

 ### Example Use Cases for Tap Groups